-In advanced models, the service center leverages multiple access points, including telephony technologies, email, and chat to complete basic inquiries or transactions (e.g., answer common policy questions, check status of payments), and case management technologies that track inquiry types, their length, and the time to answer the question or solve the problem.
-For HR employee service centers, knowledgebases are another critical tool which, when integrated with the aforementioned technologies, provide detailed answers to the employee and/or service center representatives based on the employee’s demographics.
+In advanced models, the service center leverages multiple access points, including telephony technologies, email, and chat to complete basic inquiries or transactions (e.g., answer common policy questions, check the status of payments), and case management technologies that track inquiry types, their length, and the time to answer the question or solve the problem.
+For HR employee service centers, knowledgebases are another critical tool that, when integrated with the aforementioned technologies, provide detailed answers to the employee and/or service center representatives based on the employee’s demographics.

-In this operating structure, the service center acts as a one-stop shop for the customer.
+In this operating structure, the service center acts as a one-stop-shop for the customer.
 They have one phone number, email, or intranet portal site for all of their questions or transactions.
 In cases where a question or transaction is out of scope for the service center, it acts as the agent responsible for directing the customer to the proper source or retrieving the answer directly.